 The audit committee of the Corporation (the "Audit Committee") is composed of four (4) directors, namely John J. Swidler, Stephen Gunn, Huw Thomas and Richard Roy, all of whom are and must at all times be financially literate and independent within the meaning of NI 52-110.
 John J. Swidler is the Chair of the Audit Committee.
-The relevant education and experience of each member of the Audit Committee is described as part of their respective biographies.
-See "Nominees for Election to the Board of Directors - Description of Proposed Director Nominees".
+For more information regarding the relevant education, professional background and experience of each member of the Audit Committee, please refer to the section entitled "Nominees for Election to the Board of Directors - Description of Proposed Director Nominees" of this Circular.